dennis-zym/expense-tracking-system/README.md

 ### `npx firebase projects:create`
-When prompted, provide these details: o	Project ID: (e.g., aa1-expense-tracker) o	Project Name: (e.g., Expense-Track)
+When prompted, provide these details:
+- Project ID: (e.g., aa1-expense-tracker)
+- Project Name: (e.g., Expense-Track)
 Open the prompted Firebase Console link.
 Navigate to Project Overview.
 Add Firebase to the app by clicking the Web icon.